 You can travel as a foot passenger or with a motor vehicle.
 Bunk bed-style cabins are available if your journey takes a few days, but you can also pitch a small tent on the upper deck.
 Most vessels have public showers and a canteen serving hot and cold food.

 There are no direct trains to Alaska, but you can still get pretty close.
 You can take an Amtrak Cascades train along the west coast of the US to Bellingham in Washington, and from here, take the ferry to Whittier in Alaska.

 Alaska-Canada Highway (AICan)

 You can drive to Alaska from the lower 48 states via the AICan which runs 1300 miles between Dawson Creek in British Colombia and Delta Junction in Fairbanks, Alaska.
 The good thing about this route is that there are several resting stops and amenities to refuel along the way.
 If you’re travelling from the eastern or middle half of the lower 48, drive west before heading north to get onto the AICan.

-The AICan is the most popular route, but if you want a more scenic drive you can also take the Stewart-Cassiar Highway which starts at Junction 37 just west of Watson Lake in Yukon and ends at Kitimat in British Colombia.
+The AICan is the most popular route, but if you want a more scenic drive, you can also take the Stewart-Cassiar Highway which starts at Junction 37 just west of Watson Lake in Yukon and ends at Kitimat in British Colombia.
 The road forks off from the Dease Lake Highway in BC and offers a more wild and rugged drive into Alaska.
-Just note that gas, food and toilets are scarce compared to the AICan and you could be driving for hours between any amenities.
+Just note that fuel, food and toilets are scarce compared to the AICan and there may be several hours between amenities.

-Whichever route you drive, ensure you stock up on supplies and check road conditions prior to and during your trip.
+Whichever route you drive, ensure you stock up on supplies and check road conditions prior to your trip.

 Our Anchorage tours